overblog/GraphQLBundle/docs/validation/index.md

 > Note: The argument `address` in the object `Mutation` wasn't converted into an object, as it doesn't have the key `cascade`, but it will still be validated against the `Collection` constraint as an array.

-## Applying of validation constraints
+## Applying validation constraints

-If you are familiar with Symfony Validator Сomponent, then you might know that constraints can have different [targets](https://symfony.com/doc/current/validation.html#constraint-targets) (class members or entire classes).
+If you are familiar with the Symfony Validator Component, you might know that constraints can have different [targets](https://symfony.com/doc/current/validation.html#constraint-targets) (class members or entire classes).
 Since all input data is represented by objects during the validation, you can also declare member constraints as well as class constraints.